 Have you been arrested and charged with domestic strangulation in Rhode Island?
 We understand that you are likely frightened and looking for answers.
 Fortunately, you have come to the right place because we can help!
 We have helped hundreds of clients facing domestic violence charges, including many facing the charge of domestic assault by strangulation.
-Please review the information below and contact us to schedule a no obligation consultation and case evaluation.
+Please review the information below and contact us to schedule a no obligation consultation and case evaluation to speak with an experienced Rhode Island Domestic Strangulation Lawyer.
 We are available 24/7 via the contact form to the right or by phone at 401-228-8271.

 In June of 2012, Rhode Island Governor Lincoln Chafee signed into law the so-called "Anti-Domestic Strangulation" Bill which is now codified in Rhode Island General Law 11-5-2.3.
 The full text of the law can be found below: